nineoclocksomewhere/laravel-cabin/README.md

   cabin()->removeExpired();
 ```

-You can reset the locak time by pinging
+You can reset the locked time by pinging

 ```php
   cabin()->ping('blog_12');